Flotomate/product_docs/source/problem-management/creating-a-problem.rst

 .. note:: Please refer :numref:`pmf-2` & :numref:`pmf-3` for below description.

 -  Section-A is where you search and add a category for the Problem.
 It is a way to categorize a Problem.
-Flotomate provides five predefined categories out of the box.
+Motadata provides five predefined categories out of the box.
 Only a user with Admin rights can add more categories to the list.